timvannuffelen/book-borrow-sample-app/README.md

-# book-loan-sample-app
+# book-borrow-sample-app
-A sample app that allows users to loan, rate and review books.
+A sample app that allows users to lend, rate and review books.
 Also, users of the app can also keep a reading list of books they still want to read.